jessicamvs/youarehungry/README.md

-# Prep for Presentation (delete before final)
-Patrick:
-1. introduce group, problem statement and mvp goals
-2. will not list everything in MVP. just choose 5 or 6 items.
-3. handlebars templates and
-4. most difficult: wrapping my brain around how to incorporate SQL queries with our functions
-5. most proud of: getting login data to store in database

-Jessica
-1. most difficult for me:
-2. most proud of:

-Nassir
-1. most difficult for me:
-2. most proud of:

-Lillian
-1. most difficult for me:
-2. most proud of:

 # You Are Hungry
 A recipe search and shopping list app for Code Fellows 301n3 final project.
 Final app found here: [You Are Hungry!](https://youarehungry.herokuapp.com/ "You Are Hungry!").